AkshayPankar/Project-2/README.md

 # Project-2

-Project Report on Birth Rate Analysis
+Project Report on Birth Rate Analysis.

 Let’s take a look at the freely available data on births in the United States, provided by the Centers for Disease Control (CDC).